MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/supervision-policies.md

 search.appverid:
 - MET150
 - MOE150
-description: "Learn about Supervision policies in Office 365"
+description: "Learn about supervision policies in Office 365"
 ---

 # Supervision policies in Office 365